-- actual or anticipated fluctuations in our revenue or other operating metrics; - · our actual or anticipated operating performance and the operating performance of our competitors; - changes in the financial projections we provide to the public or our failure to meet these projections; - · positive or negative publicity; - failure of securities analysts to initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet the estimates or the expectations of investors; - any major change in our board of directors, management, or key personnel; - · the economy as a whole and market conditions in our industry; - rumors and market speculation involving us or other companies in our industry; - announcements by us or our competitors of significant innovations, new products, services, features, integrations, or capabilities, acquisitions, strategic investments, partnerships, joint ventures, or capital commitments; - the legal and regulatory landscape and changes in the application of existing laws or adoption of new laws that impact our business, including changes in e-commerce and tax laws; - · legal and regulatory claims, litigation, or pre-litigation disputes and other proceedings; - the impact of COVID-19 or future pandemics on our business or the fashion industry and sharing economy generally; - · sales or expected sales of our Class A common stock by us, our officers, directors, principal stockholders, and employees; - if securities or industry analysts publish research about our business, or if they publish unfavorable research; and - other events or factors, including those resulting from war, incidents of terrorism, or responses to these events.
+- · actual or anticipated fluctuations in our revenue or other operating metrics; - · our actual or anticipated operating performance and the operating performance of our competitors; - · changes in the financial projections we provide to the public or our failure to meet these projections; - · the perceived adequacy of our ESG efforts; - · positive or negative publicity; - failure of securities analysts to initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet the estimates or the expectations of investors; - any major change in our board of directors, management, or key personnel; - · the economy as a whole and market conditions in our industry; - rumors and market speculation involving us or other companies in our industry; - announcements by us or our competitors of significant innovations, new products, services, features, integrations, or capabilities, acquisitions, strategic investments, partnerships, joint ventures, or capital commitments; - the legal and regulatory landscape and changes in the application of existing laws or adoption of new laws that impact our business, including changes in e-commerce and tax laws; - · legal and regulatory claims, litigation, or pre-litigation disputes and other proceedings; - the pace of the COVID-19 pandemic recovery and its impact on our business or the fashion industry and sharing economy generally: - sales or expected sales of our Class A common stock by us, our officers, directors, principal stockholders, and employees; - · if securities or industry analysts publish research about our business, or if they publish unfavorable research; and - other events or factors, including those resulting from war, incidents of terrorism, or responses to these events.

 Our investors may not realize any return on their investment in us and may lose some or all of their investment.
 In addition, stock markets, and the trading of e-commerce companies' and technology companies' stocks in particular, have experienced significant price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
 Stock prices of many companies have fluctuated in a manner often unrelated to the operating performance of those companies.
+These fluctuations may be even more pronounced in the trading market for our Class A common stock shortly following the listing of our Class A common stock on Nasdaq as a result of the supply and demand forces described above.
 It is common for stockholders to institute securities class action litigation following periods of stock volatility.
 We are currently subject to securities litigation which could divert resources and the attention of management from our business, and materially adversely affect our business, financial condition and results of operations, and we could be subject to additional securities litigation in the future.